 The whole complex was surreal, and quiet.
 And hot.
 We visited the site in July, Summer in Japan.
 But inside the greenhouses we could barley hear the sound of midday cicadas.
 Though the dried scaffolding of dead cactus plants made an unsettling rattle if you kicked one accidentally.

-Meerkats of Jungle Park (from left to right) Yoko, John, Guru and Koji.
+According to the sign, the meerkats of Jungle Park were named Yoko, John, Guru and Koji.